wp-plugins/buddypress-messages-spam-blocker/readme.txt

 At the moment they are hardcoded, you can easily chance them inside the code as you need them.

 == Changelog ==

+= 2.0 =
+* added filters for easy customizing of message quantity that should be able to be sent.
+See plugin description for details.

 = 1.1 =
 * users that have the capability "edit_users" have no restictions for outgoing messages